Gillbeea adenopetala: Taxonomy

 This species was first described in 1865 by the Victorian colonial botanist Ferdinand von Mueller, based on material collected by John Dallachy in Rockingham Bay.
 Mueller published his description in his massive work Fragmenta phytographiæ Australiæ.

 Etymology

 The genus name Gillbeea was chosen by Mueller in Honour of the English-Australian doctor William Gillbee.
 The species epithet adenopetala is created from the Ancient Greek words adḗn meaning "gland", and pétalon meaning "petal".
 It refers to the two glands that occur on the tips of the petals of this species.

 Distribution and habitat

 The pink alder is common in well developed rainforest throughout much of the Wet Tropics area, from the Mount Windsor and Mount Lewis National Parks west and southwest of the Daintree River respectively, to Abergowrie a little north of Cardwell, and including the Atherton Tableland.
-It can be found on various soil types at altitudes from sea level to about 1200 m, often along watercourses.
+It can be found on various soil types at elevations from sea level to about 1200 m, often along watercourses.